Kumkum Bhagya: Critical reception

 The show climbed to Top 5 most-watched shows across all GECs, after only a few weeks of its launch.
 It was touted as the biggest fiction launch of 2014.
-The serial is very popular among Indian women.
-The show also gave tough fight to the long-time Hindi GEC leader Diya Aur Baati Hum that aired at same slot on Star Plus.

 Reruns of Kumkum Bhagya premiered on Zee Anmol from 2017 and received high ratings in the BARC rural chart when Zee Anmol was FTA.
 It began running on the network again from episode 1 from 10 June 2020, due to the return to DD Free Dish.

+The show also managed to strike a chord with West Africans too.
+Actor Kartik Aaryan also watched the show during the lockdown.